danielleknudson/yourtype/README.md

 # YourType

-Easily edit your web page's typography and copy corresponding CSS.
+Chrome extension written in Backbone.js to allow you to easily edit your web page's typography and copy corresponding CSS.

 ## Team